microsoft/msticpy/docs/source/data_acquisition/AzureData.rst

 See :py:meth:`get_resources <msticpy.data.azure_data.AzureData.get_resources>`

 As well as subscriptions we can return details on a specific Azure resource.
 AZURE_DATA_CONNECTOR.get_resources() returns a pandas DataFrame with details on all resources within a Subscription or Resource Group.
-In addition, you can request full properties on each Resource with the get_props = True parmater.
+In addition, you can request full properties on each Resource with the get_props = True parameter.
 However, this can take some time to return results.

 .. code:: ipython3